 In this first volume of a three part memoir, Wil Roach writes about living within a Caribbean culture in the heart of London, as a child of the ’60s through to the ’80s.

-Born on the island of Trinidad and brought to the UK as a baby, Wil grew up as a gay black boy in the frosty capital of Britain, learning by degrees about cultural and sexual diversity.
+Born on the island of Trinidad and brought to the UK as a baby, Wil grew up as a gay black boy in the frosty capital, learning by degrees about cultural and sexual diversity.